Oslo with children

 Oslo Paradox Museum with children

 Our first stop during our day in Oslo with kids was the Oslo Paradox Museum, a fascinating experience for both adults and children.
 Exploring illusions and perceptions was both fun and educational.
 Be sure to book your tickets in advance, as tickets are slightly more expensive at the box office.
-We purchased our tickets in advance online through GetyourGuide.com
+We bought our tickets in advance online through GetyourGuide.com

 The Vigeland Park in Oslo with children